 Credit Card and personal identity theft/fraud are at epidemic proportions these days.
 One must be on guard literally 24X7 in order to avoid becoming a victim and if you take a hit, you have to go thru months of frustration getting damage properly repaired.
 There are endless schemes working to steal what you have and while there are services out there to monitor your credit such as Lifelock or the three credit bureaus, they typically only note suspicious activity after significant damage has been perpetrated on your accounts.
 The value of these services is more about assisting you in addressing the damage, but you still bear most of the required effort.

 One scheme which has grown in numbers dramatically is credit card fraud.
 A thief gets hold of your personal identity information – scary that it can be so easily obtained these days.
 With the information, they apply online for a new credit card under the victim’s name and it gets approved and the card will be in the mail shortly.
 The thief immediately goes online to the US Post Office website – and requests an immediate 7-10 day temporary forwarding of your mail from your home/business address to another address where they can receive the mail.
 Shockingly all it takes is a $1 charge via any valid credit card which the Post Office uses to validate who you are.
 The name on the card is irrelevant and typically is a previously stolen valid card.
-Shame on the Post Office, but they claim that they process several million change of address requests annually.
+Shame on the Post Office, but they claim that they process millions of change of address requests annually.

 The thief will receive the new credit card at the temporary address then immediately run up charges and cash advances to the max.
 Your mail starts showing up back in your box soon after and then you eventually get a bill statement from the credit card issuer.
 Then the fun begins as you are on the hook to pay until you can prove you did not make the charges.
 If you fail to pay, your credit rating is dinged.